Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6850 should perform a lot faster than the GeForce GT 450 (OEM) in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6850 should be quite a bit faster than the GeForce GT 450 (OEM) in general. (explain)

-Texel RateThe Radeon HD 6850 is quite a bit (approximately 96%) more effective at AF than the GeForce GT 450 (OEM). (explain)
+Texel RateThe Radeon HD 6850 should be a lot (approximately 96%) more effective at texture filtering than the GeForce GT 450 (OEM). (explain)

-Pixel RateThe Radeon HD 6850 will be quite a bit (more or less 31%) better at AA than the GeForce GT 450 (OEM), and should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 6850 should be a lot (about 31%) better at FSAA than the GeForce GT 450 (OEM), and should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison